Ann-Rachel/matlab-patternmatching/README.md

 # matlab-patternmatching
-matlab code for pattern matching of 2 matrices
+matlab code for pattern matching of 2 matrices (only binary)

-patternmatching only for binary img
+example:
 A = [1,0,1,0,1;
      0,1,1,1,1;
      0,1,0,1,1;]